MS Lunnaya Sonata Review and Specifications

-- (Sun Deck) Solarium is a covered area with outdoor seating (loungers, deckchairs, tables), indoor Theater (Cinema / Silent Disco / Conference Hall / Karaoke Bar / Dance Lounge), Gym (otdoor fitness area with training machines), Mini-golf course (putting green)
+- (Sun Deck) The solarium is a covered area with outdoor seating (loungers, deckchairs, tables), indoor Theater (Cinema / Silent Disco / Conference Hall / Karaoke Bar / Dance Lounge), Gym (outdoor fitness area with training machines), Mini-golf course (putting green)

 - (Boat Deck) Music Boutique (Main Lounge / Piano Bar), Jazz Restaurant (Bar-Restaurant), Coffee Station

 - (Middle Deck) Cafe Beethoven (Patisserie Bar), Blues Restaurant (Dining Room), Library (Reading Lounge), Boutique (Souvenir Shop)

 - (Main Deck) Medical Room (Infirmary), Beauty Salon (hairdresser and barber services), Spa (Massage Room), Lobby (Reception / Guest Services Desk, Cruise Director's Office, Tour Desk), Arts Salon, Coffee Station, Kids Room (Bremen Musicians / indoor playground), Ironing Room (laundry service)

 - (Lower Deck) Sauna Room, Fitness (Gym Room), staff and crew cabins